 President Clark holds a Bachelor of Science degree in Engineering from the U.S. Naval Academy and a Master of Science degree in National Security Affairs from the Naval Post Graduate School in Monterey, California.
 He was one of the top graduates at the Naval Post Graduate School, and received the Naval Institute Award for his thesis work.
 Additionally, he was part of a select group of senior leaders selected to attend the Navy Corporate Business Course on Executive Management at the University of North Carolina’s Kenan-Flagler Business School.

 He and his wife, Ruth Ann Clark, live in the Annie Jump Cannon House with their two Golden Retrievers, Leonidas and Bliss.
 The Clarks have two adult sons, both of whom are Naval Officers.
-Andy is with Navy Special Forces (Explosive Ordinance Disposal (EOD) Branch) and lives in San Diego, California, with his wife Sarah, and Wes is stationed on a Destroyer in Norfolk, Virginia.
+Andy is with Navy Special Forces (Explosive Ordinance Disposal (EOD) Branch) and lives in San Diego, California, with his wife Sarah, and Wes is stationed on a Cruiser in Jacksonville, Florida.